fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/devices-release-notes.md

 **Applies to:** *Teams app version: 1449/1.0.94.2024122303 (Poly, Yealink, AudioCodes)*

 > [!IMPORTANT]
-> Important: Starting June 2025, Teams applications on Phone devices older than 5 months will no longer work.
+> Starting June 2025, Teams applications on Phone devices older than 5 months will no longer work.
 Please refer to the Message Center Post, MC969451 for more details.

 ##### Queues app